 A 50m abseil course down a cliff face into an ancient forest, test your limits in the wild South African backcountry and give way to the elements on this guided descent into the unknown.
 Take your time and soak up the view on one of the most beautiful Via Ferrata routes in South Africa.

 Lake Garda, Italy

 Shadowed by the mighty Brenta Dolomites, Lake Garda marks the entrance to one of the most iconic mountaineering locations in the world.
-Offering amazing views whilst suspended in the air, head to Cima Capi, Rio Sallagoni and Cengia dei Contrabbandieri for the most exhilarating adventures organised by Jacopo – which one will you choose?
+Offering amazing views whilst suspended in the air, head to Cima Capi, Rio Sallagoni and Cengia dei Contrabbandieri for the most exhilarating adventures – which one will you choose?

 Baumes Corcades in Centelles, Spain

 When it comes to amazing views, it doesn’t get much better than Baumes Corcades.
 A three-part Via Ferrata course suspended at 800m above the ground with obstacles along the way, this is a nature trail like no other!
 Famed for its 68m Nepalese bridge – the longest in Europe, explore vertical and horizontal challenges in the heart of the Catalonia countryside.
 4,5 km long with 330 m altitude difference, come along and give it a go – if you think you can handle it.